epfl-dcsl/linux-image/modules/libraries/enclave/README.md

 `T` has access to the VMCS's EPT table and can dynamically patch it with new entries.

-`T`'s virtual address space is reserved in both of the other address spaces, with one page implementing a `Gate` that allows safe `VMFUNC` transitions into/from `T`.
+`T`'s virtual address space has overlaps with both of the other address spaces, with one page implementing a `Gate` that allows safe `VMFUNC` transitions into/from `T` with enclaves.

 ## 2. Enclave Creation with the Tyche Enclave Driver for Linux